tatianaportsova/DS-Unit-1-Sprint-2-Statistics/module4/template.md

 Can you apply the templates to your topics?

-1. Geographic Variation
+1. Geographic Variation.
+How does the consumer behavior changes based on the geographical location?

-2. Trend related to the news
+2. Trend related to the news.
+How trends affect consumer behavior?
+Is there a way to predict the trends that would increase sales?

 3. Who does that?
+e.g. What marketing strategies are more successful will younger people/adults?

-4. Answering a question people care about
+4. Answering a question people care about.
+With the amount of the commercial ads we see everyday, do we still keep the ability to make the decision about purchasing on our own?
+Or are we primed to make every purchase we make?

-5. Valuable to businesses
+5. Valuable to businesses.
+How to use the data on consumer behavior to business’s advantage?

 6. What's the most popular?

-7. Cost/Money rankings
+7. Cost/Money rankings.
+What marketing strategies have been most successful in the recent past?

 ## Misconceptions

 What misconceptions do people have about your topic?

+Some of the biggest misconceptions could be that all consumers act the same way, or that they are rational in their purchases and actually aware of the reasons of why they do what they do.

 ## Examples